tpr-datalabs/tpr-covid19-tracker/README.md

 The tool is for directional purposes as a supplement to other resources that business partners should be referencing.
 All data should be verified against additional external sources before taking action or communicating implications.

 ## Data Sources
+- New York Times
-COVID-19 cases by U.S. county and state are sourced from the New York Times, which aggregates the data from local sources.
+   - COVID-19 cases by U.S. county and state, aggregated from local sources

-Re-opening statuses of U.S. states are also sourced from the New York Times.
-However, please note that the New York Times publishes the aggregation every evening, so the status in the tracker might not include the most recent announcements if a spike has occurred.
+    - Re-opening statuses of U.S. states

+- Internal Teams
-Phase of store's re-opening are from an internal spreadsheet that is distributed weekly.
+   - Status and phases for store re-openings, from an internal spreadsheet that is distributed weekly

 ## Access
 Users must be logged into the secure VPN and have license permissions (granted by TPR Analytics team) in order to access the tracker.